Implementation of Reservoir Computing Using Coupled Microelectromechanical Drum Resonators via Sideband-Pumped Phonon-Cavity Dynamics: Results

 To take advantage of this pump induced nonlinear behavior for reservoir computing, we exploit the fact that the sideband pump amplitude has an effect on shifting $\Omega_{SiN}$, so called optical spring effect in optomechanics \cite{alok, zhou2021electric}.
 More details can be found in SI part.
 This effect arises from the fact that the sideband pump amplitude modifies the effective susceptibility of the coupled mechanical resonators.
 It is worth emphasizing that this pump induced effect on $\Omega_{Al}$ can be neglected in this double-drum system.
 Because the Al drum has a relatively large bandwidth (damping rate), $\gamma_{Al} \approx 2\pi \times$ 25.9 kHz, small variations in the resonance frequency are not easily observed.
 To do so, we set the pump frequency to $\Omega_p =\Omega_{SiN}+\Omega_{Al}$, where both resonances $\Omega_{SiN}$ and $\Omega_{Al}$ are obtained by measuring mechanical responses at the sideband pump amplitude $V_{pc}$ = 105 mV.
 We then set the probe tone frequency to either $\Omega_d=\Omega_{SiN}$ or $\Omega_d=\Omega_{Al}$ + a few kHz, and measure its amplitude as a function of $V_p$.
-The detected probe signals exhibit clear nonlinear constructive interference induced by variations in the pump amplitude, as shown in Fig.\ref{fig:sideband pumping} (c).
-When the pump amplitude deviates far from the calibrated value $V_{pc}$ = 105 mV, the interference between the probe tone and the phonons projected back from the unprobed mode becomes less effective due to shifts in $\Omega_{SiN}$, which induce frequency detunings $\delta$ and $\Delta$ in Eq.\ref{eq:x1x2}.
+The detected probe signals exhibit clear nonlinear constructive interference induced by variations in the pump amplitude, as shown in Fig. \ref{fig:sideband pumping}c.
+When the pump amplitude deviates far from the calibrated value $V_{pc}$ = 105 mV, the interference between the probe tone and the phonons projected back from the unprobed mode becomes less effective.
+This is due to shifts in $\Omega_{SiN}$, which induce frequency de tuning values of the $\delta$ and $\Delta$, appearing in the susceptibilities $\chi_1$ and $\chi_2$ in Eq.\ref{eq:x1x2}.
+These detuning parameters, relative to the linewidth of the mechanical resonators, define the effective interference window in the frequency space.
+These interference features have been experimentally measured and modeled in our previous work \cite{alok}.
 Because the two drum resonators have very different damping rates, the pump induced nonlinear behaviors are quite different when probing the cavity mode versus the Al drum.
 The bandwidth $\gamma_{SiN} \approx 2\pi \times$ 944 Hz is much smaller than the resonance-frequency shift induced by variations in the pump amplitude (see SI).
 Consequently, when the probe tone is initially biased at $\Omega_{SiN}$ corresponding to $V_{pc}$ = 105 mV, both increases and decreases in the pump amplitude can shift $\Omega_{SiN}$ over a frequency rang of 7 kHz, making the probe tone to move out of resonance.
 However, the probe tone can still be amplified through constructive interference, since this frequency shift lies within $\gamma_{Al}$.
 When probing the Al drum, although the probe tone always remains within the bandwidth, clear constructive interference can be observed only when the resonance shift relative to the value calibrated at $V_{pc}$ lies within $\gamma_{SiN}$.
 We also noticed that the detected amplitudes of Al drum exhibiting small fluctuations for $V_p <$ 75 mV.
 It may be induced by fluctuations in the background noise carried by the pump tone.
-Fig. \ref{fig:sideband pumping} (d) presents the calculation results, based on Eq.\ref{eq:x1x2}, including the pump induced shift of $\Omega_{SiN}$, which are consistent with the experimental observations.
+Fig. \ref{fig:sideband pumping}d presents the calculation results, based on Eq.\ref{eq:x1x2}, including the pump induced shift of $\Omega_{SiN}$, which are consistent with the experimental observations.
 These results demonstrate that pump amplitude modulation in the two-tone driving scheme provides a controllable way of inducing nonlinear behavior in the probe tone, in coupled resonators.
 In the following part, we exploit this nonlinear dynamics for reservoir computing.